Why General Eye Exams Miss Residual Hiding Vision

 Exercises to Improve Binocular Vision

-At the Low Vision Centers of North Carolina, patients perform their vision therapy exercises to improve the coordination between their eyes and brain.
+At The Low Vision Centers of North Carolina, patients perform their vision therapy exercises to improve the coordination between their eyes and brain.
 Dr. Edward Paul, DO, PhD, may also recommend that his patients perform their vision therapy exercises at home.

 At-home binocular vision exercises include: